If you’re looking for somewhere to see seals in California then you’re in the right place.

 The Año Nuevo State Park has one of the largest breeding colonies in the world for the northern elephant seal.

-You can see the seals basking on the sand all year round here.
+Don’t worry if you’re visiting outside of breeding season as you can still see the seals basking on the sand all year round.

 Address: 1 New Years Creek Rd, Pescadero, CA 94060